 - The lower classes rose to a position of great importance.

-- The Bhakti movement gave equal importance to men and women which gave way to the importance of women in society.
+- The Bhakti movement gave equal importance to men and women.

 Who were the propagators of the Bhakti Movement?